alfonsosanchez12/tech-docu/README.md

 ---

-Special thanks to [@rgerardi](https://github.com/rgerardi) for his contribution as some of this notes may come from our tech talks.
+Special thanks to [@rgerardi](https://github.com/rgerardi) for his contributions as some of this notes may come from our tech talks.